-For these reasons, we considered the recording of revenue on license sales as a key point of the audit.
+For these reasons, we considered the recognition of revenue on license sales as a key audit matter.

-Given a relatively limited number of contracts, our audit approach to the recording of revenue on license sales is based on retail testing.
+Given a relatively limited number of contracts, our audit approach to the recognition of revenue on license sales is based on detailed tests.